tsereda/wavelet-brats-synthesis/README.md

 Your synthesized images will be judged in two primary ways:

-1.  **Image Quality:** The **Structural Similarity Index Measure (SSIM)** will be used to compare your generated image to the real one.
+1.  **Image Quality:** **Mean Squared Error (MSE)** will be used to compare your generated image to the real one.
 This will be measured separately for the tumor area and the healthy brain tissue.
 2.  **Segmentation Performance:** This is an indirect metric.
 Your synthesized image will be added back to the set of three originals.
 A pre-trained, state-of-the-art segmentation algorithm will then be run on this "complete" set of four images.
 The resulting tumor segmentation will be evaluated against the ground truth using **Dice scores** and the **Hausdorff distance**.

 -----